AdrianCSB/AdrianCSB/README.md

 - Estarei postando meus códigos e scripts por aqui, mas qualquer coisa pode me chamar em meu discord particular Adrian.C#8657
 - Valeu!

-- Hey how is everything?
+- Hello how are you?
 - My name is Adrian!
 - I'm 22 years old and I'm from the Northeast in Brazil!
 - I am learning the language .moon but aimed at the audience of fiveM.